 - Current antibiotics should be stopped, if possible, as should other drugs that might cause diarrhoea.
-If it is not appropriate to discontinue antibiotics, it may be possible to substitute agent(s) with a narrower spectrum. - Anti-motility agents, e.g. Imodium, Lomotil, which are given to stop diarrhoea, should not be prescribed in acute infection. - Consideration should be given to stopping/reviewing the need for PPIs in patients with or at high risk of C. difficile infection (CDI). - Antibiotic treatment for patients who are symptomatic with CDI should be prescribed in line with your local 'Antibiotic Prescribing Policy'.
-Advice can be sought from your local Consultant Microbiologist. - In mild cases of CDI, and those where the diarrhoea is settling, antibiotic treatment may not be indicated. - In cases of C. difficile colonisation, antibiotic treatment is not usually indicated. - Advice on treatment can be sought from your local Consultant Microbiologist.

-- If diarrhoea persists after 20 days treatment, but the patient is stable, the number of type 5-7 stools (see Appendix 1) has decreased, the WCC is normal and there is no abdominal pain or distension in such cases, the patient may be treated with an anti-motility agent, such as loperamide (instead of antibiotic treatment).
-The patient should be closely monitored for evidence of a therapeutic response and to ensure there is no evidence of colonic dilation. - The severity of illness should be assessed using the following table.
+If it is not appropriate to discontinue antibiotics, it may be possible to substitute agent(s) with a narrower spectrum. - Anti-motility agents, e.g. Imodium, Lomotil, which are given to stop diarrhoea, should not be prescribed in acute infection. - Consideration should be given to stopping/reviewing the need for PPIs in patients with or at high risk of C. difficile infection (CDI). - Antibiotic treatment for patients who are symptomatic with CDI should be prescribed in line with your local 'Antibiotic Prescribing Policy'. - In mild cases of CDI, and those where the diarrhoea is settling, antibiotic treatment may not be indicated. - In cases of C. difficile colonisation, antibiotic treatment is not usually indicated. - Advice on treatment can be sought from your local Consultant Microbiologist or your local antimicrobial prescribing guidelines. - If diarrhoea persists despite 20 days treatment, but the patient is stable and the daily number of type 5-7 stools (see Appendix 1) has decreased, the white cell count (WCC) is normal, and there is no abdominal pain or distension, the persistent diarrhoea may be due to post infective irritable bowel syndrome.